kicaj29/angular-examples/README.md

 };
 ```

-but in both cases these are __dummy__ functions that are never executed.
+but in both cases they are __dummy__ functions which are only reference to function defined in Angular code.
-In both cases these functions are later provided by Angular itself.
-It is needed only to be able execute typescript transpile.
+Using declaration instead of definition is more intuitive because it better describes fact that this is only reference
-It is better to use approach with declaration because then it is clearly know the function is only variable with reference to another function *fn*.
+to function defined in Angular code.

 The *writeValue* is called when we pass something to the control via [(ngModel)] in case of template driven forms
-or when we call setValue/patchValue/reset in case of reactive forms.
+or when we call *setValue/patchValue/reset* in case of reactive forms.
 ```typescript
   writeValue(obj: any): void {
     console.log("CVA: writeValue");